Open-Ended Job Interview Questions and Answers

 Focus on the job description.
 No matter what your answer, be sure it focuses on the skills, requirements, and/or experiences related to the job.
 For example, if an employer asks you to talk about a time you achieved success at work, try to provide an example that relates to the kind of work you would be doing at this job.

 Provide an example.
 When appropriate, provide an example from your past work experience in your answer.
-For example, in a situational interview question about how you would handle a future problem, you can give your answer by providing an explanation of a time you solved a work problem in the past.
+For example, in a situational interview question about how you would handle a future problem, you can give your answer by explaining a time you solved a work problem in the past.

 Go in depth, but keep it concise.
 You want to provide in-depth responses to open-ended questions.
 However, be sure you don’t just talk and talk for too long.
 Stay focused on clearly answering the question.
 Keep your answer to-the-point and concise.

 This is particularly important when you are asked the common interview question, “Tell me about yourself.”
-What the prospective employer wants is a quick, 2- to 3-minute snapshot of who you are—no more than three minutes—and why you're the best candidate for the position.
+What the prospective employer wants is a quick snapshot of who you are—no more than three minutes—and why you're the best candidate for the position.
 You should talk about what you've done to prepare yourself to be the very best candidate for the position.
 Use an example or two to back it up.
-"Tell me about yourself" does not mean tell me everything."
+"Tell me about yourself" does not mean "tell me everything."
 Stick with stories and personality traits that show what makes you unique and the best candidate for the job.

 This is often a question an employer will ask early on in the interview, as a way to build rapport.
-You can start by mentioning one or two personal hobbies that don’t relate directly to the job, but that show something positive about your personality.
+You can start by mentioning one or two personal hobbies that might not directly relate to the job, but they show something positive about your personality.
 You can then transition to mentioning one or two of your traits or abilities that relate more directly to the job.